persona-ai-inc/PersonaIsaacLab/note/env_setup.md

 └── rough_env_cfg.py
 ```

 Here is the scene setup:
 `/home/oheidari/IsaacLab/source/extensions/omni.isaac.lab_assets/omni/isaac/lab_assets/unitree.py`
 which gets loaded by one of the config files above.
+In that directory, I created `Sanctuary.py`

 Each env should have its own `configclass` which can include:
 * simulation parameters